Ultimate Digital Camera Buyer’s Guide: Compacts, DSLR and Tripods

 Piston- Piston is a constant shift in the wavefront phase.

 Tilt- Tilt is a (spatial) linear shift in the wavefront phase.
-Neither piston nor tilt affect image quality and is usually neglected.
+Neither piston nor tilt affects image quality and is usually neglected.
 Similarly, we will pass over defocus, as camera lenses can adjust the focus.

 Distortion- Distortion is defined as the variation of magnification with image height.
 Straight lines do not remain straight; barrel distortion is positive, and lines bow out.
 The opposite is pincushion distortion.
 Distortion can vary with focus distance and is very noticeable: you can detect 0.5% distortion easily.
-This is often a dominant aberration in camera lenses because in contrast to the other primary aberrations, the amount of distortion does not vary with aperture size.
+This is often a dominant aberration in camera lenses because, in contrast to the other primary aberrations, the amount of distortion does not vary with aperture size.
 Fisheye lenses (intentionally) have distortions typically approaching 100%.
 Landscape and architectural photography in particular are very unforgiving of distortion.

 Coma- Coma is defined as the variation of magnification with aperture: rays crossing the aperture plane at different heights across the image plane at different heights.
 Points appear as small ‘comet’ shaped blobs (hence the name).
 This is particularly distracting when looking at point sources e.g. stars or distant lights.